 Scientists believe the origins of PCOS predate early civilizations

 The origins of PCOS are clearly genetically based and are linked to other metabolic and physiologic abnormalities such as type 2 diabetes, obesity, hypercholesterolemia, and heart disease.
-References to the syndrome go back as far as the ancient Egyptian papyri and show up repeatedly in ancient Greek and Hebrew literature as well as the medieval and Renaissance periods.
+References to the syndrome go back as far as the ancient Egyptians and show up repeatedly in ancient Greek and Hebrew literature as well as the medieval and Renaissance periods.
 It has such an ancient genetic stamp that it is now thought to predate the emergence of human racial diversity 50,000 years ago.

 Insulin resistance, the metabolic syndrome associated with PCOS, is thought to have originated as a “survival factor” in times when food was scarce

-We now understand that PCOS is associated with insulin resistance and the metabolic syndrome.
+We now understand that PCOS is associated with insulin resistance and its metabolic syndrome.
 This sort of metabolism is actually an advantage in times of food scarcity, since insulin resistance imparts a relative “fuel efficiency”.
 In other words, people with insulin resistance tended to survive when food was hard to get and everyone had to work hard physically to create shelter, keep warm, and stay safe.
 That has been the case for the vast majority of human history.
 Now that food is much easier to come by in the developed world and we don’t have to work so hard physically to get it, the consequences of insulin resistance are obesity, diabetes, heart disease, and some forms of cancer.

 In the “old days”, women with PCOS were able to successfully conceive and, because of the relative metabolic efficiency and other hormonal changes, actually lived longer and more healthfully.
 A major difference now is that we generally wait until adulthood to start our families; in ancient times, adulthood started during the teen years.
 Keep in mind that the usual life span in those days was 35 to 40 years at best, so the teens were “middle aged”.
 In most of the world, this is no longer so.